 Imagine a different world

 Imagine if you could enhance the aspects that are already amazing and then take the aspects that are challenging and make them good, if not great.
-Start by ideating in the traditional way and then determine which of those ideas are feasible, reasonable and prioritise by impact.
+Start by ideating in the traditional way and then determine which of those ideas are feasible, reasonable and prioritise by those that make the most impact.

 You can then publicise your customer experience and use it as a key strategy to attract and retain your current customers.